fiskaly/coding-challenges/react-challenge/README.md

 Basically a [Hex editor](https://en.wikipedia.org/wiki/Hex_editor) without the ability to change its content.

 - The component can retrieve either a `string` or `Uint8Array`.
-- The Hex viewer must be responsive and each part of the line must match (hex value must match with the text value on the other side).
+- The Hex viewer must be responsive and each part of the line must match (hex value must match with the text value line by line).
-- The component must be able to display any sort of blob file and displays the bytes as hex on the left and if the characters are printable (like numbers and letters) on the right.
+- The component must be able to display the bytes as hex and readable text side by side.
-- Non-printable characters should be replaced with a special character and displayed on the right.
+- Non-readable characters should be replaced with a special character.
-- The component should be viewable with multiple variations on storybook.
+- The component should be viewable with multiple variations/examples on storybook.

 Optional features:
 - It would be nice to be able to select one part of the hex viewer and automatically the other part gets highlighted as well.